-This RI will be completed for Con Edison by CMX who will arrange for sampling and test pits, and provide an onsite representative to perform the soil logging and soil sampling.
+This RI will be completed for Con Edison by CMX who will arrange for sampling and drilling, and provide an onsite representative to perform the soil logging and soil sampling.
+CMX/HDR will also perform the test borings, arrange for surveying and perform groundwater sampling activities.
 CMX will perform the data analysis and reporting tasks.
 The analytical services will be performed by Test America.